Epidemiology, anatomical and physiological concepts of urinary and faecal continence and incontinence. Diagnostic tests.

 - Paper Structure

-- The paper is designed to teach the principles of anatomy and physiology pertaining to the bladder and bowel, including neuroanatomy.
-It will cover pharmacology relevant to continence management and principles of history taking and relevant symptomology.
+The paper is designed to teach the principles of anatomy and physiology pertaining to the bladder and bowel, including neuroanatomy.
+It will cover pharmacology relevant to continence management.
+Principles of history taking and relevant symptomology will also be taught.

 - Teaching Arrangements

-- The paper is taught via two 4-day compulsory block courses in Christchurch in March and June, four evening audioconferences, and the use of an interactive web-based tool (Moodle).
+The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in March and June, plus some evening audioconferences, and the use of an interactive web-based tool (Moodle).

 - Textbooks are not required for this paper.